 apply systems thinking approaches to critically and creatively evaluate the complexity, current and future challenges, research and advanced scholarship in food systems;

-diagnose and solve the real-world challenges that food sustainability presents.
+diagnose and propose solutions to the the real-world challenges that food sustainability presents.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.

 For more information and a full list of typical modules available on this course, please read Sustainable Food Systems MSc in the course catalogue